Our editor's take

 The Starwood Preferred Guest® program through American Express leverages a similar set of brand offerings, including Westin, Sheraton and W Hotels.
 SPG members love the program's market-driven redemption system, allowing last-minute deals that use rewards points like a currency.

 However, the Marriott Rewards Premier Credit Card levels the playing field with bonus points and multipliers that offer exceptional value, if not flexibility.
-Members can redeem points for room nights across eight property categories with no blackout dates.
+Members can redeem points for room nights across eight property categories.
 Marriott even offers its own last-minute deals website, with specials available at new properties and at resorts that have recently completed renovations.